cpaggron/FASCAHourTracker/README.md

 # FASCA Hour Tracker
-Project created during my senior year to help facilitate hour tracking for the Formosa Association of Student Cultural Ambassadors (San Diego Chapter).
+Project created during my senior year of high school to help facilitate hour tracking for the Formosa Association of Student Cultural Ambassadors (San Diego Chapter).
 This repositories has 3 different webapps: sign in, sign out, and an administrator untilities web app.
 They are all linked to the main hour tracker google sheets and reads/updates data based off of it.

 ### Sign In/Out:
 - Records time user sign in/out to an event